guideops/guideops/README.md

   Tracks jobs from initial inquiry through to completed work, with stages, next actions, follow-ups, and an approval queue for AI-extracted data.
   Use case: giving builders, trades, and solo operators a clear pipeline and a lightweight operations brain.

-- **dailydigivolve** – Habit and progression app
-  A playful, progression-based app deployed via Cloudflare Pages with Supabase as the backing store, used to explore behaviour design, testing, and deployment workflows.

 You’ll also find smaller utilities, experiments, and internal tools that explore specific ideas in isolation before they’re rolled into client work.

 ---